HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/working-with-locations/index.md

 * locations of fitness classes and basketball courts
 * transit locations

 By eyeballing the maps, we can start to make some inferences.
-In the next tutorial, we will leverage some of Felt's built-in spatial analysis tools, to start to be able to leverage spatial science and improve our ability to interpret this data.
+In the next tutorial, we will use some of Felt's spatial analysis tools to start to leverage spatial science and improve our ability to interpret this data.

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdhtWzeLzaXCXuGFetQcTQSDGGAFCrmby7g8Fc1C7VVUHD_pQ/viewform?embedded=true" width="640" height="504" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>